-The tests will include multiple choice and short answer questions.
-They will be cumulative from the first class and include material from the course readings, lectures, and videos viewed in class.
-They will take place during class time and be 1.5 hours in duration.
+Test #2 (40%, Nov.
+11): The test will include multiple choice, short answer, and essay questions.
+It will be cumulative from the first class and include material from the course readings, lectures, and videos viewed in class.
+It will take place during class time and be 2.5 hours in duration.

-Written Assignment (30%, Dec.
-3)
+Written Assignment (35%, Dec.
+2)

-Each student will choose a topic from/related to material and concepts covered in the course and present summaries and analyses of three (3) scholarly sources in the topic area.
-The paper should introduce the topic and indicate why you are interested in this topic.
+Each student will choose a topic from/related to material and concepts covered in the course and present summaries/analyses of three (3) scholarly sources in the topic area.
+The paper should introduce the topic and indicate why you are interested in this.
 The summaries will be followed by a paragraph of reflection.
-The introduction, summaries, and final paragraph should each be approximately 250 - 300 words.
+The introduction, summaries, and final paragraph should each be between 250-300 words with the total length of the assignment no less that 1000 words and no greater than 1500 words (not including the works cited).

 Course topics include, broadly: media industry economics, representation of gender/class/race, labour and work in the cultural industries, ideology, nationalism, network technologies, and journalism, among others.
-You do not need to have your topic approved by me.
+You do not need to have your topic approved by me but I am happy to discuss your topic with you via email or in office hours.